rust-lang/book/src/ch02-00-guessing-game-tutorial.md

 The answer to this problem is the `Cargo.lock` file, which was created the first time you ran `cargo build` and is now in your `guessing_game` directory.
-When you build your project for the first time, Cargo figures out all the versions of your dependencies that fit your criteria and then writes them to the `Cargo.lock` file.
+When you build a project for the first time, Cargo figures out all the versions of the dependencies that fit the criteria and then writes them to the `Cargo.lock` file.
 When you build your project in the future, Cargo will see that the `Cargo.lock` file exists and use the versions specified there rather than doing all the work of figuring out versions again.
 This lets you